 In the production of both cardboard and plastic packaging, carbon emissions are created, and greenhouse gases are emitted.
 Manufacturing plastic accounts for around 3.8% of global greenhouse gas emissions, where paper and cardboard accounts for around 1%1.

 Both industries are looking to reduce their impacts via the use of renewable sources.
 The paper and board industry, in particular, is investing in by-products of their own waste being used as a source of fuel.

 In Australia, 95% of households have access to kerbside waste collection, with 91% access for kerbside recycling2, which accounts for both cardboard and plastics recycling.

-Meanwhile, bio-based plastic products are considered a contaminate if they end up in recycling stream, and need to be collected separately.
-Currently fewer than half of the population’s households have access to kerbside organics collection2.
+Bio-based plastic products need to be collected separately.
+Currently almost half of the population’s households have access to kerbside organics collection2.